Owaiskhan3320/indian-legal-rag-assistant/README.md

 More details are available in [docs/evaluation.md](docs/evaluation.md).

-## Demo

-Recommended demo questions are listed in [demo_questions.md](demo_questions.md).

-Suggested screenshots:

-- System status: API connected and corpus indexed.
-- Statute-first answer for Article 21 or Article 300A.
-- Consumer remedy question.
-- Similar-case retrieval.
-- Case explanation.
-- Uploaded-document Q/A.

-Temporary live demo links are created using Cloudflare Tunnel when the local Docker deployment is running.

 ## Local Setup

 Create a `.env` file from `.env.example` and ensure local artifacts are available in `artifacts/`.